theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/yunio-power-automate-with-create-multiple-items.md

 ---
-title: How to use yunIO with Power Automate to create multiple items in SAP
+title: Use yunIO with Power Automate to create multiple items in SAP
 description: How to use yunIO with Power Automate to create multiple items in SAP
 ---